janbrus/ssb-api-python-examples/README.md

 - [bankrupties](konkurs-datokonv-en.ipynb) - shows the use of a general function for converting the time variable from category to date, and the difference of the two in two plots.
 The table used is on weekly bankruptcies.
 - [gdp-dateconv](nr-datokonv-en.ipynb) - shows posting of the same query for GDP changes to tables with different frequency, and the use of the function dateconv() which converts from Categories to dateformat and set a Pandas PeriodIndex.
 - [text-code](text-code-en.ipynb) - shows how to get both text and code from JSON-stat.
 Example using HS-code from monthly Foreign trade by country.
+- [apidata](apidata-en.ipynb) - dapla-statbank-client is made by Statistics Norway and makes it easier to get JSON-stat2 datasets.

 ## Example on Statistics Norway's [Statistical Classifications and Codelists](https://www.ssb.no/en/klass/) API
 - [Klasskommune](klass_kommune2020.ipynb) get municipality names and codes.